 Notes

-- Spray your air fryer with cooking spray, or use a piece of parchment to prevent the chicken from sticking to the basket.
+- Spray your air fryer with cooking spray or olive oil, or use a piece of parchment to prevent the chicken from sticking to the basket.

-- If possible, allow the chicken to rest for about 10 minutes after coating and before air frying.
+- If possible, allow the air fryer chicken to rest for about 10 minutes after coating and before air frying.
 This helps the coating to adhere to the chicken.

 - Shake or turn the chicken halfway through cooking.